andrew/ultimate-awesome/README.md

 - [awesome-actions](https://github.com/octodemo/awesome-actions) - Repository template used to showcase Actions that tie into pull request and issue events.
 - [awesome-cloudbuild](https://github.com/Timtech4u/awesome-cloudbuild) - A curated list of resources about all things Google Cloud Build.
 - [awesome-zama](https://github.com/zama-ai/awesome-zama) - A curated list of amazing Fully Homomorphic Encryption (FHE) resources created by the team at Zama.
+- [awesome-janet](https://github.com/ahungry/awesome-janet) - Curated list of awesome Janet things.
 - [awesome-frc](https://github.com/andrewda/awesome-frc) - A curated list of packages and resources regarding the FIRST Robotics Competition.
 - [Awesome_Multimodel_LLM](https://github.com/Atomic-man007/Awesome_Multimodel_LLM) - Awesome_Multimodel is a curated GitHub repository that provides a comprehensive collection of resources for Multimodal Large Language Models (MLLM).
 It covers datasets, tuning techniques, in-context learning, visual reasoning, foundational models, and more.
 Stay updated with the latest advancement.
 - [awesome-simulation](https://github.com/Housz/awesome-simulation) - Resources for Physics based simulation in Computer Graphics 图形学中物理模拟的资源整理.
 - [awesome-drones](https://github.com/janesmae/awesome-drones) - A curated list of Awesome Drones resources.
 - [awesome-threat-modeling](https://github.com/redshiftzero/awesome-threat-modeling) - A curated list of useful threat modeling resources.
 - [awesome-oss-docs](https://github.com/saintmalik/awesome-oss-docs) - 📚 A curated list of awesome open source documentation for people whole love contributing to docs (Documentarians).
-- [awesome-janet](https://github.com/ahungry/awesome-janet) - Curated list of awesome Janet things.
 - [awesome-svelte-kit](https://github.com/one-aalam/awesome-svelte-kit) - Curated resources on building sites with SvelteKit - A server-less-first answer to "the Next.js experience" by the Svelte community.
 - [awesome-open-source](https://github.com/oscafrica/awesome-open-source) - 📚 A curated list of awesome resources: articles, books, videos, tools, podcasts about open source.
 - [awesome-connectivity-info](https://github.com/stevesong/awesome-connectivity-info) - Awesome list of connectivity indexes and reports to help you better under who has access to communication infrastructure and on what terms.
 - [awesome-extjs](https://github.com/abenhamdine/awesome-extjs) - A curated list of ExtJS resources.
 - [awesome-adtech](https://github.com/AirGrid/awesome-adtech) - 😎An awesome list of awesome adtech things curated by the community.
 - [awesome-tweaks](https://github.com/AlfarexGuy2019/awesome-tweaks) - 💻 List of awesome programs and tweaks for Windows, macOS and Linux.
+- [awesome-1c](https://github.com/artbear/awesome-1c) - Awesome list for 1C Enterprise.
 - [awesome-ads](https://github.com/cenoura/awesome-ads) - A curated list of awesome advertising content, resources and libraries.
 - [awesome-industry4.0](https://github.com/MfgOpen/awesome-industry4.0) - Curated list of Industry 4.0 research, popular events, open-source software projects and learning resources that are worth looking into!.
 - [awesome](https://github.com/modrinth/awesome) - A collection of awesome open-source projects which use the Modrinth API.